codeaudit/kogito/README.md

 wget https://ai2-atomic.s3-us-west-2.amazonaws.com/data/atomic2020_data-feb2021.zip
 ```

+## Paper
+If you want to learn more about the library design, models and data used for this toolkit, check out our [paper](https://arxiv.org/abs/2211.08451).
 ## Acknowledgements
 Significant portion of the model training and evaluation code has been adapted from the original [codebase](https://github.com/allenai/comet-atomic-2020) for the paper [(Comet-) Atomic 2020: On Symbolic and Neural Commonsense Knowledge Graphs.](https://www.semanticscholar.org/paper/COMET-ATOMIC-2020%3A-On-Symbolic-and-Neural-Knowledge-Hwang-Bhagavatula/e39503e01ebb108c6773948a24ca798cd444eb62)